Preston dance school DLN needs your help to attend World Championships in Spain

-"This is one of our biggest achievements yet as a school and we will be heading to the European Championships in May which will be held in Spain.”
+"This is one of our biggest achievements yet as a school and we will be heading to the World Championships in May which will be held in Spain.”

 "Watching how much dance empowers our children, enhances our motivation and dedication to get them the full length, from training - local dance competitions - British championships and now with the aim of taking our dancers to the World Championships to represent England.